-The employment costs are 28% or £919k above the original budget.
-We incurred £1.40m of additional cost for project management staff who were needed to address the multiple and complex challenges we faced (see section 6) and for an additional year.
-This was partially offset by £478k of reductions in the cost of other staff groups.
+The employment costs are 30% or £994k above the baseline budget.
+We incurred £1.46m of additional cost for project management staff who were needed to address the multiple and complex challenges we faced (see section 6) and for an additional year.
+This was partially offset by £465k of reductions in the cost of other staff groups.